 This course is an introduction to Shakespeare's early dramatic literature with an emphasis on the timelessness of his ideas and themes, the formal demands of drama, and the development of the artist.
+Need not be taken in order.

 ENG201 - The plays for this term are drawn from early histories and comedies.